Skip to content

 scope, parentScope and destinationScope are described in the next sections

-The generated KhonshuExampleUi function will use the generated component, the annotated composable as well as the stateMachine parameter from the annotation.
+The generated KhonshuExampleUi function will use the generated graph, the annotated composable as well as the stateMachine parameter from the annotation.
 It will automatically hook up the state machine with the composable so that the state from the state machine is passed to the composable and actions from the latter are sent back to the state machine.
-The generated composable will use the generated component to obtain the state machine.
+The generated composable will use the generated graph to obtain the state machine.

-Generated component
+Generated graph

-scope is also used for Dagger scopes.
-The generated component is annotated with the @SingleIn annotation that ships with Anvil and uses the scope value as a parameter.
-To scope a class just add @SingleIn(ExampleScope::class) to it.
-Any object using this scope will automatically survive configuration changes and will not be recreated together with the UI.
-In fact any scoped object that is created in generated component will do so together with component itself.
+scope is also used in the @SingleIn annotation on the generated Metro graph Any object using this scope will automatically survive configuration changes and will not be recreated together with the UI.

-For convenience purposes the generated component will make the instance of route that was used to navigate to the screen and a SavedStateHandle available which can be injected to classes like the state machine to save state.
+For convenience purposes the generated graph will make the instance of route that was used to navigate to the screen and a SavedStateHandle available which can be injected to classes like the state machine to save state.
 When injecting the SavedStateHandle a @ForScope(ExampleScope::class) qualifier needs to be added.

 A NavDestination is automatically generated for each annotated screen.
 The type of the generated destination is based on the used NavRoute.
 To get an OverlayDestination the route class needs to implement the Overlay marker interface.

 To avoid having to access any generated code the destination is directly contributed to a Set<NavDestination> which can then be injected where the NavHost is created.
-By default this set lives in the AppScope component, but this can be changed by setting a different scope marker class to destinationScope.
+By default this set lives in the AppScope graph, but this can be changed by setting a different scope marker class to destinationScope.
 It’s also possible to use destinationScope to create distinct sets of destinations.
-For example if an app has a logged in and a logged out component, their scopes could be used as destinationScope depending on whether a screen is shown in the logged in or logged out state.
+For example if an app has a logged in and a logged out graph, their scopes could be used as destinationScope depending on whether a screen is shown in the logged in or logged out state.

 The integration of Khonshu’s Codegen and Navigation libraries also expects an ActivityNavigator to be injectable.
-This can be easily achieved by adding @SingleIn(ExampleScope::class) @ForScope(ExampleScope::class) @ContributesBinding(ExampleScope::class, ActivityNavigator::class) to a subclass of it.
+This can be easily achieved by adding @SingleIn(ExampleScope::class) @ForScope(ExampleScope::class) @ContributesBinding(ExampleScope::class, binding<ActivityNavigator>()) to a subclass of it.
 The generated code will automatically take care of setting up the navigator by calling NavigationSetup for compose and handleNavigation for Fragments inside the generated code.

 Sharing objects between screens

 Sometimes it is needed to share an object between 2 or more screens, for example in a flow of screens that are connected to each other and work on the same data.
 This is possible by using the route of the first screen in the flow as parentScope for the other scopes.
-Internally this will cause the generated component for the first screen to become the parent for the components of the other screens.
+Internally this will cause the generated graph for the first screen to become the parent for the graphs of the other screens.

 This then allows injecting anything that is available in the scope of the first screen, including the SavedStateHandle and route of the initial/parent screen.